LalitaTakle/2021Fall_finals/README.md

 <img src="scenario_profit.png" width="500" height="500">

 When we look at average profits for both items over a month, we note that profit gained in scenario 3 is far better than previous scenarios.
 This is because, number of items sold is maximum in case of scenario 3 as we rarely miss any orders due to dynamic restocking (unlike scenario 2).
 At the same time, wastage due to expiry is also less than Scenario 1 due to restocking on the basis of cumulative previous demands.
-Thus, scenario 3 performs better than scenario 1 in terms of losses incurred and performs better than scenario 2 in terms of missed orders.
+Thus, scenario 3 performs better than scenario 1 in terms of losses incurred and performs better than scenario 2 in terms of missed profits.
 In conclusion, we can say that scenario 3 is the ideal case for optimizing costs.

 ## Thus, we accept both the hypotheses.